reactxx/reactxx/doc/styles.md

 ### SheetX
 Cross platform Sheet.

-Cross platform component could have different ruleset collection for web and for native, e.g.:
+Cross platform component can have different ruleset collection for web and for native, e.g.:
 ```
   const sheetX = {
     common: {